 2. Capital.com – Best for Stock CFD Trading

-Capital.com ranks highly among the best CFD stockbrokers in the UK.
-On this platform, you get to trade the stocks of 1000+ companies across the world and stock CFDs, equities, and Indices for different brands in markets across Europe, Australia, Canada, France, the UK, Hong Kong, and Japan, Singapore, and the USA.
+Capital.com is yet another CFD broker in the UK.
+On this platform, you get to trade the stocks of 1000+ companies across the world and stock CFDs, equities, and Indices for different brands in markets across Europe, Australia, Canada, France, the UK, Hong Kong, Japan, Singapore, and the USA.
 Note, however, that Capital.com – like eToro – lets UK traders interact with both stock CFDs and real stocks on the platform.

-Note that Capital.com was among the earliest CFD brokerages to integrate artificial intelligence on its trading platform.
+Note that Capital.com has integrated artificial intelligence into its trading platform.
 This tool comes in post-trade behavior analysis and is complemented by a plethora of market research, trading, charting, and risk-management tools.
 Key among them are the 75+ premium indicators and drawing tools.
 The integration of AI and these advanced tools makes it appealing to both beginner and pro stock traders.

 To start buying stocks on Capital.com, you will need to deposit a minimum of £20 (£250 for bank transfers).
 And you can set GBP as the base currency for your live trader account.
 The supported payment methods include credit cards, debit cards, Skrill, Neteller, Trustly, GiroPay, QIWI, WebMoney, and bank wire transfers.
 Stock CFD traders have access to leverages of up to 5X their trading capital and the broker supports fractional trading for real stock.

 Capital.com is registered in England.
-It is licensed and regulated by the Financial Conduct Authority (FCA) and ensures client deposits of up to £85,000 with the FSCS.
+It is authorized and regulated by the Financial Conduct Authority (FCA) and ensures client deposits of up to £85,000 with the FSCS.

 Capital.com is also a commission-free brokerage.
-It is also transparent with fees and doesn’t maintain non-trading fees.
-When trading on the platform, you will only have to pay a highly variable but competitive buy/sell spread.
+It also doesn’t maintain non-trading fees.
+When trading on the platform, you will only have to pay a highly variable buy/sell spread.
 Leveraged stock CFD trades that remain open overnight will also attract a discounted but highly variable rollover fee.
 And the broker lets you view the trading costs before you hit the buy/sell button.

 For example, if you chose to buy Barclays stock on Capital.com, you will only have to pay a variable buy/sell spread.
 And if you are trading the Barclays stock CFD, you will pay this spread, plus a rollover fee if the trade remains open overnight.

-In addition to the London stock exchange, other exchanges whose popular stocks are featured on Capital.com include:
+In addition to the London stock exchange, other exchanges featured on Capital.com include:

 - No maximum buy limits: There is no upper limit to the amount of stock you can buy on Capital.com

-- Excellent customer support: Capital.com has an excellent customer support team available on the phone, email, live chat, Telegram, Facebook messenger, Viber, and even WhatsApp.
+- Excellent customer support: Capital.com has a customer support team available on the phone, email, live chat, Telegram, Facebook messenger, Viber, and even WhatsApp.

 - Resource-rich platform: The capital.com platform features rich trading and educational content, including real-time financial news, economic calendar, and even price alerts.